 \section{Setup}

-Our goal is to create a network capable of forecasting the evolution of a simulation-derived data set (a discrete 2D or 3D density map generated from a 2D or 3D N-body simulation) from previous instances (when $z>0$) to the current time ($z=0$).

-Thus, we build a TW that takes a datum in the form of a simulated density field at a given fixed redshift (namely $z=0,1,2$ or $3$) as input and is tasked with recovering its corresponding simulation at $z=0$, by minimizing the distance (see eq.\ref{eq:AEloss}) between its output and target datum.
-In a second step, we provide the TW an associated velocity field, in an effort improve the AE's predictions.
+Our goal in this work is to create a network capable of forecasting the evolution of a simulation-derived data set (a discrete 2D or 3D density map generated from a 2D or 3D N-body simulation) from previous instances (when $z>0$) to the current time ($z=0$).
+Thus, we have built a TW that takes a datum in the form of a simulated density field at a given fixed redshift (i.e., $z=0,1,2$ or $3$) as input and is tasked with recovering its corresponding simulation at $z=0$, by minimizing the distance (see eq.\ref{eq:AEloss}) between its output and target datum.